hylu-dev/hylu-blog/content/posts/gamedev/procedural-animation/index.md

 With that preamble aside, after playing Rainworld, I've gotten extremely interested in it's procedural animation.
 It's mindbending how everything seems to twist and move in 3 dimensions despite being purely 2D sprites and it all seems to be done with a lot of clever code and sprite design.

-## Rainworld Procedural Animation Research
+## Rain World Procedural Animation Research

 I've done some looking around for tutorials on Rainworld animation and other than a popular [GDC Presentation](https://www.youtube.com/watch?v=sVntwsrjNe4), I couldn't find any direct tutorial other than comment speculations and surface level analysis.
 I'd seem to hit a rut until I found out that Joar's whole devlog is archived nicely at **<https://candlesign.github.io/Rain-World-Devlog/Home>**.